-We are pleased to share some of the resources that have been developed as part of the Department’s educational programs.
+Here are some of the resources we have developed as part of the Department’s educational programs.

 Cytopathology Cases and Lectures

 The Cytopathology Laboratory has placed a small number of cases and lectures online, and is working to expand its online offerings.

 For many years, from the beginning of the Internet, Dr. Leon Metlay compiled and posted a collection of links of interest to pathologists.
 With the inception of search engines like Google, and the proliferation of resources in areas like the human genome, this activity became less necessary.
 There are some areas, though, where it has been helpful to keep what might be termed an “Internet curriculum” to accompany educational programs, so we are including forensic pathology and laboratory management resources in this edition of our website.